 Shulk is notorious for being one of the most misleading Figure Players in Super Smash Bros.
 Ultimate.
-You would think you’d need to train it to use its Monado Arts, but that’s actually not the case.
-The AI sometimes mixes up its Arts and swaps them out at inappropriate times, and all this really does is leave it vulnerable to attack.
+You would think you’d need to train it to use its Monado Arts, but that’s actually not the case!
+The AI sometimes mixes up its Arts and swaps them out at inappropriate times, and all this really does is leave it vulnerable to incoming danger.
 As a result, Shulk is actually a rather weak Raid Boss, as his AI cannot properly utilize what makes him unique as a character.
 If you’d like to learn more about Shulk’s metagame history, feel free to read his wiki page!
 Otherwise, let’s jump right into today’s training!

 Special thanks to JoKe07 for contributing Shulk’s training information!

-You might know the drill by now: for the best possible result, don’t run and don’t go off-stage.
+You might know the drill by now: for the best possible results, don’t run and don’t go off-stage.
 We’ll mention this again in the next section, but consistency is a very important trait for strong FPs to have.
-Walking gives amiibo faster access to blocking and dodging, and staying on-stage reduces the chance that Shulk gets gimped.
+Walking gives them faster access to blocking and dodging, and staying on-stage reduces the chance that Shulk gets gimped.
 Mirror match your FP all the way to Level 50, and use the following moves during training:

 There are a lot of moves to avoid here, and each one is rather disappointing.
 No Monado Arts, no Back Slash, no Air Slash, no Vision, and no grabs or throws.
 Fortunately, Shulk performs well enough against opposing FPs thanks to his excellent forward smash.
 One good move is all it took to make him high-tier in this game!
 If you’d rather train a Raid Boss FP instead of a tournament-ready one, check the section below instead.